 There are a variety of special sources of financial aid available to students who are UK graduates or Kentucky residents.
 These include the Wethington Fellowship, the Mathews and Singletary Fellowships, the Northern Kentucky Alumni Fellowship (for students from Boone, Campbell, Gallatin, Grant, or Kenton counties) and the Lexington Herald-Leader Scholarship.
 Additional information can be found on the Graduate School website.

 Yes.
-Currently students who are residents of ten Southern states – Alabama, Florida, Georgia, Louisiana, Maryland, South Carolina, Tennessee, Texas, Virginia, and West Virginia – qualify for in-state tuition under the Academic Common Market.
+Currently students who are residents of eleven Southern states – Alabama, Arkansas, Florida, Georgia, Louisiana, Maryland, South Carolina, Tennessee, Texas, Virginia, and West Virginia – qualify for in-state tuition under the Academic Common Market.
 This program, run by the Southern Regional Education Board, enables students to pursue unique majors offered at public institutions in states other than their own while paying in-state tuition.
 If your state is not listed above, it may still be possible to have your attendance certified as qualifying for in-state tuition by contacting your official state coordinator.
 View additional information about the Academic Common Market.

 Each state determines which programs satisfy their independent criteria and sets rules for students to qualify.
 It is the student's responsibility to research these requirements and apply for their state's program.
 To date, prospective students have only had problems when they have missed their home state's application deadlines.

 There are some.
 The Patterson School and Reedy Fellowships are designed to attract outstanding students.
 The James Still Fellowship is given to a student from a private college in Kentucky, Ohio, North Carolina, Virginia, or West Virginia, or a resident of an Appalachian area.